AtiqulHaque/english-tutor/README.md

-# english-tutor
+# English tutor

-This script provide you random sentense you just need to convert present tesnse to past tense.
+This is a very simple node script which provide you random sentense.
+You job is just need to convert present tesnse to past tense.

+This script helped me a lot to improve my english.
+So thought why not i share with everybody.

-How you install it?
+So How will you install it?

+That is also very simple.
 Just donwnload it, then go to the root folder and type

 npm install -g .